kk00ss/Rhinodog/README.md

-# Rhinodog
+# InvertedIndex
 Implementation of inverted index on top of LMDB with some interesting optimizations.
 Written for fun, work in progress.
-(Rhinodog - from russian for strange creature "Смесь бульдога с носорогом") For understanding why this project was created see Main features section Implementation of inverted index on top of LMDB with some interesting optimizations.
+For understanding why this project was created see Main features section Implementation of inverted index on top of LMDB with some interesting optimizations.
 Written for fun, work in progress.

 ##Current state
 * readiness - Limited features, not 100% tests coverage.
 * Unit and regression tests - work in progress.
-* Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is on par with Lucene (because Lucene's English analyzer is used, and similar approach in general)
+* Indexing performance -  on enwiki texs of size 569MB it takes 58 sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, vs 26 for Lucene 6.0.0 with single commit to disk.
+* Querying performance - 2 times slower than Lucene on cold cache benchmark, 3 times slower when cached postings can be used (because there is no caching of decoded blocks yet).
 * Performance tests were only run on generated datasets, not real tests.
 But in-memory tests show that it is comparable with Lucene, and for some cases even faster.
 Educated guess would be - because Red-Black-Tree is faster than skip-lists.
 But it's hard to say for sure.

 ##Plans